ibm-cloud-docs/watson-assistant/change-topic.md

 # Allowing your customers to change the topic of the conversation
 {: #change-topic}

 In general, an action is designed to lead a customer through a particular process without any interruptions.
-However, in real life conversations almost never follow such a simple flow.
+However, real conversations almost never follow such a simple flow.
 In the middle of a conversation, customers might get distracted, ask questions about related issues, misunderstand something, or change their minds about what they want to do.
 {: shortdesc}

 The **Change conversation topic** feature enables your assistant to handle these digressions, dynamically responding to the user by changing the conversation topic as needed.